krynju/dtable_benchmarks/blogpost.md

 ## Filter

-As the set of values is limited a simple filter expression was chosen, which filters out approximately half of the records (command below).
+As the set of values is limited, a simple filter expression was chosen, which filters out approximately half of the records (command below).

-In this scenario the parallelization and partitioning overhead starts to pay off as both `DTable` and `Dask` are noticably faster than `DataFrames.jl`.
+In this scenario, the parallelization and partitioning overhead starts to pay off as both `DTable` and `Dask` are noticably faster than `DataFrames.jl`.
-When it comes to the comparison of these two the performance looks very similiar with `Dask` being on average 11% faster than the `DTable`.
+When it comes to the comparison of these two implementations, the performance looks very similiar with `Dask` being on average 11% faster than the `DTable`.

-On top of almost matching the performance of the main competitor the `DTable` offers performance improvements over `DataFrames.jl` by being on average 175% faster.
+On top of almost matching the performance of the main competitor, the `DTable` offers performance improvements over `DataFrames.jl` by being on average 175% faster.

 DTable command: `filter(row -> row.a1 < unique_values ÷ 2, d)`